nayyarv/deprecated-blog/content/pages/resume.md

  - High Distinction Average (87.2)

 ### Thesis - Engineering
-Machine Learning, Honours Year 2014
+Machine Learning, Honours/Masters Year 2014

 - Developed novel technique for emotion recognition by applying Bayesian Inference to GMMs.
 Technique was more robust when tested on IEMOCAP and LDC corpuses.
 - Researched and developed MCMC algorithms for use in high dimension spaces with automated